pythonindia/inpycon2025/src/program/speaker-guidelines.md

 * Provide clear setup instructions and documentation.
 * Be approachable and welcoming to newcomers of all skill levels.

+{% aside %}
-**Goal: Help others contribute meaningfully and grow your community.**
+Goal: Help others contribute meaningfully and grow your community.
+{% endaside %}

 ---

 ## General Guidelines for All Speakers & Hosts

-* Code of Conduct: All sessions must adhere to the [PyCon India Code of Conduct](https://in.pycon.org/2025/code-of-conduct).
+* **Code of Conduct**: All sessions must adhere to the [PyCon India Code of Conduct](https://in.pycon.org/2025/code-of-conduct).
-* Accessibility: Use clear language and describe visuals.
+* **Accessibility**: Use clear language and describe visuals.
-* Recording & Consent: Sessions may be recorded.
+* **Recording & Consent**: Sessions may be recorded.
 Inform participants if you plan to record your Open Space or Dev Sprint activity.
-* Arrival Time: Arrive at least 10–15 minutes before your session starts.
+* **Arrival Time**: Arrive at least 10–15 minutes before your session starts.
-* Contact: Reach out to the help desk or volunteer coordinator for any support.
+* **Contact**: Reach out to the help desk or volunteer coordinator for any support.

 ---

 Thank you for sharing your knowledge and passion with the Python community!
 We can’t wait to learn from you at PyCon India 2025.

 For questions, email: cfp@in.pycon.org